greenpeace/ecompare/README.md

 * We needed a quick-to-use **database debugging tool** for a vey specific problem: to help in a daily check about the information being sent from the mailing program to the CRM, and in the inverse direction.
 * This script creates lists with the common and missing email addresses to be investigated.
 It can be useful for other purposes as well.
 * Besides unique **email addresses** it can compare **sha256 hashes** or **Spanish ID numbers**.
-* Parsing and comparing a 41MB file with 400.000 email adresses against another 36MB file with 350.000 email addresses takes 9 seconds in a fast laptop.
+* Parsing and comparing a 41MB file with 400.000 email addresses against another 36MB file with 350.000 email addresses takes 9 seconds in a fast laptop.

 ## How to use it